 - Jeanelle Mandes | September 02, 2020

-Replicas of Treaty medals that were wrongfully taken from the chiefs of Beardy’s and Okemasis Cree Nation (BOCN) were recently handed over at a repatriation ceremony August 28 at Titanic, Sask., which was Chief Beardy’s original campsite and the place where he signed Treaty 6.
-General Frederick Middleton confiscated the original Treaty medals at the end of the Riel Resistance in 1885.
+After 144 years, Beardy’s and Okemasis Cree Nation (BOCN) received re-cast Treaty medals.
+On August 28, a Treaty Medal Repatriation ceremony was held in Titanic, Sask., which was the original Chief Beardy’s campsite and also where he signed Treaty 6.
+The original Treaty medals were confiscated by General Frederick Middleton at the end of the Riel Resistance in 1885.

 “I am honoured to accept these medals on behalf of the past leadership who have done a tremendous job on our nation,” said BOCN Chief Edwin Ananas.
 “It wasn’t done overnight and I commend each and every one of those chiefs who took part in this.
 It’s very humbling.”

-BOCN knowledge keeper Angus Esperance did a lot of leg work on obtaining the replica Treaty medals.
+BOCN knowledge keeper Angus Esperance did a lot of leg work on obtaining the re-cast Treaty medals.

 “We’re here for our grandchildren…so they don’t have to go through the process again like what we (did) chasing our medals,” said Esperance.
 “It was a long battle.
 A long struggle but we never gave up.”

 Esperance and the late Andy Michael, a BOCN band member, worked to get the Treaty medals back.

 Two Treaty medals that belonged to Chief Beardy and Chief Cutnose were returned at the ceremony.
 The chiefs received these medals when they entered into Treaty 6 with the Crown in 1876.